 The equipment which runs the phone network is ageing.
 Manufacture of spare parts are being phased out, additionally, many of the people who designed, built and operated the system are retired or close to retirement so the skills are increasingly scarce.
 The aspiration to move to an all IP infrastructure without the dependence on older analogue/non-digital hardware.

-The final switch off will be in December 2025 with no orders for new services being accepted at any exchange after September 2023.
+The final switch off will be in December 2025 with no orders for new WLR based services (PSTN, ISDN, FTTC, GFast) being accepted at any exchange after September 2023.

-IDNet now provide both FTTP and SOGEA (FTTC with no line rental) broadband services which do not require the traditional phone service to be present.
+IDNet now provide both FTTP, FTTH, Mobile and SoGEA (FTTC with no line rental) broadband services which do not require the traditional phone service to be present.

 If you only use your landline for broadband this will be a cheaper option and we are anticipating that most customers will switch to the new services voluntarily.